Is your marriage feeling stuck? Heather offers marriage tips from her experiences as a military wife.

 This phrase has saved us a lot of heartache!

-Like when we’d just gotten through a cross-country move, we didn’t like the house we ended up in, we were starting the fertility process over again, and we had no friends… so things kinda sucked.
-We weren’t in sync and I was just annoyed with him, probably due to my own over-stressed state.
+Several years ago, when we’d just gotten through a cross-country move, we didn’t like the house we ended up in.
+We were starting the fertility process over again, we had few friends, and then we had another miscarriage… so things kinda sucked.

 Your relationship isn’t stuck where it is now.